 - Christ’s miracle demonstrates His deity, His God-ness, and shows that He is the Creator Lord of Genesis 1-2 and Psalm 104.
 “Through Him all things were made; without Him nothing was made that has been made.”7

-- In the windstorm, everything seemed chaotic, but Christ had it all under His sovereign control all along.
-“There is but one Lord, Jesus Christ, through whom all things came and through whom we exist.”8
+- In the windstorm, everything seemed chaotic, but Christ had it under His sovereign control all along.
+“There is but one Lord Jesus, through whom all things came and through whom we exist.”8

 - Even though the disciples panicked, they knew where to turn in their crisis and Jesus did not disappoint them.
 “God is our refuge and strength, an ever-present help in trouble.
 Therefore we will not fear, though the earth give way and the mountains fall into the heart of the sea, though its waters roar and foam and the mountains quake with their surging.”9

 - The whole Bible records that the Lord’s people often go through dangerous and difficult situations and we sometimes doubt Christ’s power, wisdom, and love.
 Doubting times are when we most need to return to Jesus praying, “Lord, I do believe; help me overcome my unbelief!…We wait in hope for the Lord; He is our help and our shield.”10

 You, Lord, are mighty, and your faithfulness surrounds you.